Recruiters for jobs

 - Perhaps you’re highly skilled in a niche market?

-- Or you wish to relocate to a specific geographical location, and want a recruiter from that zone?
+- Or do you wish to relocate to a specific geographical location and want a recruiter from that zone?

 This is the step where you carefully choose a “Headhunter” (another name for the popular recruiter) who’s equally committed to both sides: you and your potential employer.
 Only then will you find that dream job that also allows your employer to find immense value in you.